MSaber7/AdvDataStructure/README.md

 # Advanced Data Structures

-## These are most of the algorithms I learned in the first semester of the Master's degree and were applied in Java Ilke:
+### These are most of the algorithms I learned in the first semester of the Master's degree and were applied in Java like:

 1- AVL Tree
 2- Binary Heap